 • Website (if you’re an online business)

-Effective ContrastsAs well as contrasting your sign in your environment, you should also contrast different elements of your design too.
+Effective ContrastsAs well as contrasting your sign board in your environment, you should also contrast different elements of your design too.
 An easy place to start is your logo.
 Take a look at your logo – is it bright, dark, pale?
 If it’s pale, use a dark background, if it’s bright, white might be a good option, pale colours will suit a dark logo best.

 Your sign needs to be seen from afar so create as much contrast as you can between the colours of your logo, text and background for an attention-grabbing effect.